linkedin

 3. Design elements assessment and aesthetic design analysis

 Design systems are usually used to coalesce visual elements like typography, color scheme, and forms into one language for the product or service.
-Cohesion between design elements has a major impact on user experience.
+Cohesion between design elements has a major impact on user experience, and a design system checklist can help ensure cohesion.
 Cohesive design systems help establish brand identity upon first impression, setting the tone of the entire experience.

 This visual identity can also play on different emotions when visiting a website or product.
 For example, a company looking to establish its experience as calming or peaceful would be wise to consider a color palette focused in blues, as blue is frequently associated with stability and peace.
 Choosing a color like red, commonly associated with aggression or passion, would be in direct contrast with the desired identity.

 Not only can color and typography impact the emotional response of users, but it can have serious implications on accessibility.
 For example, some individuals with specific forms of color blindness have trouble distinguishing reds and greens.
 A website using a color combination of red and green is going to immediately ostracize users who experience this form of color blindness.
+A prime example of why a separate UX accessibility checklist should be considered.

 4. Content and messaging evaluation